mrjoh3/c3/README.md

 ## Usage

-Please note that this pakage is under active development and may change atany time.
+Please note that this package is under active development and may change at any time.
 The plots that currently work are line (and varieties), bar and scatter plots.
 Where possible the package tries to emulate the [Grammer of Graphics](https://books.google.com.au/books?id=ZiwLCAAAQBAJ&lpg=PR3&dq=inauthor%3A%22Leland%20Wilkinson%22&pg=PR3#v=onepage&q&f=false) used in Hadley Wickham's [ggplot2](http://ggplot2.org/).

 The `c3` package is intended to be as simple and lightweight as possible.
 As a starting point the data input must be a `data.frame` with several options.